hail-is/hail/docs/LinearRegression.md

 `CHR POS REF ALT MISS BETA SE T P`

-and a row for each variant (chromosome, position, reference allele, alterate allele) and
+and a row for each variant with

+Column | Value
 ---|---
 MISS | count of missing genotypes
 BETA | genotype coefficient